Home HealthTopics Health Centers Reference Library - ADAM Search NetWellnessSearch Advanced

 To increase blood flow to the skin, the blood vessels in the body first inform the brain of the elevated temperature.
 The brain then sends a message to blood vessels to dilate, increasing blood flow to the skin.
 The heart must also work harder to circulate the blood.

-Some drugs keep the body from increasing blood flow to the skin.
+Some drugs reduce blood flow to your skin:

 • Anticholinergic Medicines